...Simple Steps to Successful Parenting

 Any of us who have joined the parenting club know how hard it can be.
 Some days can be really tough.

-Automating positive parenting habits, make them easier to maintain on those days, that often bring us unstuck.
+Automating positive parenting habits can keep things running, on those days, that could easily bring us unstuck.

-Linking just one new positive habit to an existing habit will stick, if you instantly reward it, especially at the beginning.
+Linking just one new positive habit to an existing habit will stick, if you instantly acknowledge it, especially at the beginning.
 Give yourself that mental pat on the back you deserve...
 'Yes.
 I did it.
-That's more like me...
-I can trust myself to stick to my word.'
+That's more like me... ' And it works because it teaches you that you can trust yourself to stick to your word.

-What is your biggest issue at the moment?
+What is the biggest issue in your family at the moment?
 Can you do something to improve it?

 -